atweiden/pacstrapit/README.md

 You:

 1. have no need for dual-booting Windows
-2. are comfortable working on the command line.
+2. are comfortable working on the command line
 3. are starting from a brand new or completely blank hard drive (`shred -fvz -n 7 /dev/sdX`)